hau1605/sell_courses/backend/API.md

 - `PUT /api/cart/:id` - Update a single cart by its ID.

 - `DELETE /api/cart/:id` - Delete a single cart by its ID.

+- `GET /api/billings`: Returns an array of all billing objects in the database.

+- `POST /api/billings`: Creates a new billing object in the database.

+- `GET /api/billings/:id`: Returns the billing object with the specified ID.

+- `PUT /api/billings/:id`: Updates the billing object with the specified ID.

+- `DELETE /api/billings/:id`: Deletes the billing object with the specified ID.